Yegor Gaidar: Death

 Gaidar died at the age of 53 in Odintsovo raion, Moscow Oblast, Russia.
 Gaidar's aide Valery Natarov stated that Gaidar died unexpectedly, early on 16 December 2009, at his Moscow Oblast home while he was working on a book for children.

 Gaidar died of pulmonary edema, provoked by myocardial ischemia.

 He is survived by his wife, three sons and daughter.

 Gaidar was regarded as an object of loathing among ordinary Russians who lost everything during the shock therapy economic reforms.

-Exiled Russian oligarch Mikhail Khodorkovsky and convicted fraudster Platon Lebedev expressed their condolences.
-"He laid the foundation of our economy".
+Exiled Russian oligarch Mikhail Khodorkovsky and convicted fraudster Platon Lebedev expressed their condolences and stated that "He laid the foundation of our economy".